Dave-team/Knowledge-base/Priorities.md

   - Think about scalability: can someone else use this again?
 Avoid manual spreadsheets as much as possible
   - How would I do this in a simple way?
   - Focus on what matters and drives the needle.
 It's impossible to understand every small detail - trust that this will come with time.
 Be comfortable saying you don't know at this stage and it's difficult.
+  - Consider when something needs to be done by - only work on it when it's relevant if it's not a huge impact.
 - Advise
   - Provide additional context that may change the output.
 Be an advisor towards business impact